zeenix/zeenix/README.md

 * Pelagicore as Software Architect from 2016 to 2017.
   * Lead the development & maintenance of GENIVI Development Platform from Dec 2016 to May 2017.
   * Worked on PELUX, a Linux-based Open Source platform for In-Vehicle Infotainment systems.
-  * Developed gps-share (https://github.com/zeenix/gps-share), a utility to share your GPS device on local network and enable support for standalone GPS devices in Geoclue.
+  * Developed [gps-share](https://github.com/zeenix/gps-share), a utility to share your GPS device on local network and enable support for standalone GPS devices in Geoclue.
 This was my first real world experience of Rust.